Why is doing the right things so hard?

 “Right” things are things you know you should do in order to move ahead in your goals and life.

-You can’t go wrong doing the right things, so eating well, getting exercise and posting to your blog should be no-brainers.
+You can’t go wrong doing the right things, so eating well, getting exercise while get the top fat burners to buy in the UK, and posting to your blog should be no-brainers.

 “Wrong” things are things that waste time and do not move you toward your goal or add value to your life.